-• Amendments to IAS 1 - Classification of Liabilities as Current or Non-current
+• Amendments to IAS 1 - Classification of Liabilities as Current or Non-current and Non-current Liabilities with Covenants

 In January 2020, the IASB issued amendment to IAS 1 to specify the requirements for classifying liabilities as current or non-current.
 The amendments are effective for annual reporting periods beginning on or after 1 January 2024 and must be applied retrospectively.
 The amendment clarify: